-- Beat the eggs: Beat eggs in a container with a spout for easy pouring.
-Set it aside.
+- Mix the eggs: Scramble the eggs in a container with a spout for easy pouring.
+Set it aside.3 to 4 large eggs

-- Add egg ribbons: Once the soup thickens, use chopsticks to slowly swirl the soup in one direction (either clockwise or counter clockwise) so that it looks like a whirlpool.Slowly drizzle half the eggs in a thin stream while continuing to swirl with your chopsticks.
-Wait 30 seconds for the eggs to cook then do the same for the other half.
+- Add egg ribbons: Slowly swirl the soup in one direction so that it looks like a whirlpool.Slowly drizzle half the eggs in a thin stream while continuing to swirl.
+Wait 30 seconds for the eggs to cook, then repeat with the other half.
 See Note 1.